 People always ask, "What does a Communities In Schools of Peninsula (CISP) Site Coordinator do?"
 The day in the life of a Site Coordinator is never the same.
 One minute they are planning a parent information night right after getting off the phone with a potential volunteer to help kids with reading, then heading to a weekly meeting with the counseling staff, but on the way they are stopped by a teacher who needs a binder for the new student who arrived that morning.
 Each day is different, rarely predictable, but it is rewarding to know that community resources are being tapped into and utilized by the students and families who need them.

-In-school and after-school academic mentoring is offered at nine schools in Peninsula School District.
-CISP Program and/or Site Coordinators run the program for kids who need a little extra help with reading and/or math at the primary level, and multiple subjects at the secondary level.
+In-school and after-school academic mentoring is offered at 15 schools within the Peninsula and South Kitsap School Districts.
+CISP Program and/or Site Coordinators run the programs for students who need a little extra help with reading and/or math at the primary level, and multiple subjects at the secondary level.
 CISP volunteer mentors are trained and paired with students, and the one-on-one attention helps students make dramatic academic gains!

 Research shows that if kids receive three weeks of ongoing reading assistance during the summer months, they will be less likely to lose the momentum they gained during the school year.
 Last summer, CISP hosted four summer school programs, and each child received books at the end of the series to keep for their own!
 Thanks to partnerships with Children’s Home Society and FoodBackpacks4Kids, enrichment activities and nutritious lunches made the reading programs extra special!